Uniform Asymptotic Inference and the Bootstrap After Model Selection: Examples

 \subsection{Heteroskedastic errors}

-With the same regression setup as in the last two subsections, with $n=50$, $d=10$, and predictors $X$ generated in the same manner, we alter the model for $Y$ by drawing $\epsilon'_i$, $i=1,\ldots n$ i.i.d.\ from the given distribution---normal, Laplace, uniform, or skewed normal---and then taking the regression errors to be $\epsilon_i=\sigma_i \epsilon_i'$, $i=1,\ldots n$, where $\sigma^2_i=3\|x_i\|_2^2$, $i=1,\ldots n$ (and $x_i \in \R^d$, $i=1,\ldots n$ denote the rows of $X$.)
-The spread of error variances ended up being fairly substantial, from about 0.3 to 3.6.
-Figure \ref{fig:hetero_null} shows p-values for step 1 of LAR when the mean is taken to be $\theta=0$; Figure \ref{fig:hetero} shows p-values across steps 1 through 3 when the mean is $\theta=X\beta_0$ for a coefficient vector $\beta_0$ with 2 nonzero components.
-These were computed using the plug-in and bootstrap TG statistics.
-The original TG statistic is not shown because there is no single variance parameter in the population model at which to evaluate it.
-Note that the plots are unconditional, i.e., they combine p-values from all of the 500 repetitions.
+In the same setup as in Sections \ref{sec:pval_ex} and \ref{sec:interval_ex}, with $n=50$, $d=10$, and the predictors $X$ and mean $\theta$ generated in the same manner, we consider a heteroskedastic model for $Y$ by drawing $\epsilon'_i$, $i=1,\ldots,n$ i.i.d.\ from the given distribution---normal, Laplace, uniform, or skew normal---and then taking the errors to be $\epsilon_i=\sigma_i \epsilon_i'$, $i=1,\ldots,n$, where $\sigma^2_i=10\|x_i\|_2^2$, $i=1,\ldots,n$ (and where $x_i \in \R^d$, $i=1,\ldots,n$ denote the rows of $X$.)
+The spread of error variances ended up being fairly substantial, from about 0.3 to 5.5.
+The original TG statistic was computed with \smash{$\sigma^2 = \frac{1}{n} \sum_{i=1}^n \sigma_i^2$} as a surrogate for the common error variance; the plug-in and bootstrap variants were computed as usual.
+For brevity, we only plot the pivotal statistics, aggregated over 3 steps of LAR, in Figure \ref{fig:hetero}.
+(This is analogous to what is shown in Figure \ref{fig:lo_pivot} for the homoskedastic case.
+P-values at steps 1, 2, and 3, not shown, end up being similar to those in Figure \ref{fig:lo_pval}, but the power from all methods is generally lower, due to the heteroskedastic errors.)
+As we can see, the pivotal statistics in the figure look very close to uniformly distributed, as desired.
+This is especially encouraging because the current problem setup lies outside of the scope of our asymptotic theory (which assumes a constant error variance), and it suggests that our theory could possibly be extended to accomodate errors with an (unknown) nonconstant variance structure.